metrorailings/OwlBlog/content/posts/preseason-review-cardinals-1.md

 On defense, the only major change comes with the defensive line coach from last year being replaced with Brentson Buckner.
 Buckner's last stint in Oakland didn't end well, but I do respect his blunt acceptance of his tenure there - he openly admits to getting fired from there.
 None of that "it wasn't the right fit for me" bullshit.

 ***

+Arizona surprised me last year.
+I fully expected Kliff Kingsbury to predicate the entire offense on the air raid philosophy.
+Instead, Kingsbury took a more balanced approach, opting to rely on the ground game on roughly 40% of offensive plays.
+It's likely elements of the air raid were weaved into the playbook, but the team's identity on offense resembled a much more traditional spread offense than the air raid.